droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 Unity matches the pattern as well, but they seem to be more lenient about extending your own classes, at least as far as I can tell from [the Unity documentation on inheritance](https://unity3d.com/learn/tutorials/topics/scripting/inheritance).

+### Industry Experience

+This matches my experience of how engineering work tends to be done.
+Design work, in this case identifying the abstraction and building the superclass, is done by the team as a whole or by someone with an impressive sounding job title like "principle consulting systems architect".
+Implementing the details in a subclass is the job of an individual engineer.

+Concretely, as I was spinning up at Isilon I spent a lot of time working on C++ and Python classes that filled in the details of an existing pattern, and not a lot of time inventing new patterns.
+Template methods were something I used frequently without having a name for them, and which I later wished I had learned about in college.

 ### Summary

 There are a few clear takeaways from this quick survey: